-The implementation of the DWCTraining.com was the result of a cooperative venture of the Detroit-Wayne County Community Mental Health Agency (D-WCCMHA) and The Guidance Center (TGC) in response to the demand for System Transformation.
+The implementation of the DWCTraining.com was the result of a cooperative venture of the Detroit-Wayne County Community Mental Health Agency (D-WCCMHA) now Detroit Wayne Mental Health Authority (DWMHA) and The Guidance Center (TGC) in response to the demand for System Transformation.
 The idea originated through the Annapolis Coalition report on the Behavioral Health Workforce in 2000.
 The following year, The Institute of Medicine published the first of a series of books dedicated to quality in health care, Crossing the Quality Chasm: A New Health System for the 21st Century.

-DWMHA partnered with The Guidance Center, Wayne State University and Wayne County Community College District to establish the DWCTraining.com (formerly known as VCE) in 2006.
+DWMHA partnered with The Guidance Center, Wayne State University and Wayne County Community College District to establish Detroit Wayne Connect (formerly known as VCE) in 2006.
 The DWMHA was created to overcome these differences, to maintain a trained and qualified workforce, and ultimately improve care and services for our consumers and their families.
 Using proven Evidence Based Practices, we offer the most current trainings and curriculums in the field to advance the knowledge and skill of the workforce.

-In 2008, DWMHA launched the DWCTraining.com website.
+In 2008, DWMHA launched the training website.
 This multimedia website provides 24/7 training opportunities for the community.
 One of the key objectives of this site is to provide convenient and easily accessible event listings, online registration, archive of video recorded lectures and distance learning opportunities.
-Members have the benefit of a virtual transcript which tracks registration and attendance for VCE-sponsored trainings and online required courses, as well as the ability to upload al training records.
+Members have the benefit of a virtual transcript which tracks registration and attendance for DWC-sponsored trainings and online required courses, as well as the ability to upload all training records.

-The Guidance Center, a non-profit behavioral health organization headquartered in Southgate, Michigan, houses and manages this unique program.
-With staff specialists and event planning specialists, plus the use of cutting edge technology, the DWCTraining.com has the capability of researching, creating, and implementing successful, organized educational opportunities.
+DWMHA houses and manages this unique program.
+With workforce specialists and event coordinating specialists, plus the use of cutting edge technology, DWCTraining.com has the capability of researching, creating, and implementing successful, organized educational opportunities.